yaradong/prediction/README.md

-4models to predict bitcoin prices
+4 models to predict bitcoin prices